earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 in a word document that describes your workflow, discusses your results and presents your conclusions - along side your analysis results.

-## RMD is Beneficial to You & Your Future Self
+## RMD is beneficial to you & your future self

 R Markdown as a format is an efficient tool.
 If you need to make changes to your workflow, you can simply modify the report and re-render (or knit) the report.